openconfig/reference/rpc/gnmi/gnmi-specification.md

 attempt to provide bundling.
 In cases where a leaf's value is derived from two or more hardware values with distinct timestamps, an implementation SHOULD attempt to provide a consistent and meaningful timestamp that introduces minimal error.
-This includes attempting to synchronize collection of the values, retaining a consistent sample period and having a robust mechanism to ensure that sampling artifacts are not introduced (e.g. a constant rate byte flow over an interface appearing to have adjacent spikes and dips).
+This could include approaches such as attempting to synchronize collection of the values, retaining a consistent sample period and having a robust mechanism to ensure that sampling artifacts are not introduced (e.g. a constant rate byte flow over an interface appearing to have adjacent spikes and dips).